What is a Source?¶

 Click the Escalated? menu on the filter bar

-Select the escalation status (Escalated or Unescalated) to display incidents accordingly.
+Select the escalation status (Escalated or Unescalated) to display groups accordingly.

 Filtering by Escalation